oracle/docker-images/GraalVM/CE/19.0.2/README.md

 # How to use these images

 The images are intended for use in the **FROM** field of a downstream Dockerfile.
-For example, specify `FROM oracle/graalvm-ce:1.0.0-rc16` or a newer tag.
+For example, specify `FROM oracle/graalvm-ce:latest` or a version tag.

 # License